-On the far left side you will see “model”.
-If you click on that, you can see the multiple Workspaces that you can enter.
-We will be working in the Model and CAM workspaces for this tutorial.
+On the far left side you will see Model.
+If you click on that, you'll see the multiple Workspaces that you can enter.
+We'll be working in the Model and CAM workspaces for this tutorial.

-On the bottom, next to the Play and Fast Forward buttons is the Timeline which you can use to alter or remove procedures that you will do.
-You can also play back your creation to see how you made the model or to analyze the model for any changes that you want to make.
+On the bottom, next to the Play and Fast Forward buttons is the Timeline, which you can use to alter or remove procedures that you'll do.
+You can also play back your creation to see how you made the model or to analyze the model for any changes you want to make.

 The floating vertical panel to your left is the Browser.
-This is where you can see and select elements of your model, and it will change depending on the workspace that you are in.
+This is where you can see and select elements of your model; it changes depending on the workspace you're in.

 The floating cube in the upper right corner is the ViewCube.

 Fusion 360's tool tips are very helpful.
-When you select a tool, hold your cursor still and a tool tip will appear with instructions for what to do next.
+When you select a tool, hold your cursor still, and a tool tip will appear with instructions for what to do next.
 The message will suggest something like select a face, dimension, or input a value.
-In the above example, the message for extrude lets me know that I need to select either profiles or faces.
+In the above example, the message for extrude lets us know that we need to select either profiles or faces.

 Download and Import

-You can start by downloading the Bantam Rooster Logo.svg to your computer.
-When it's done, import the SVG into Fusion 360:
+Start by downloading the Bantam Rooster Logo.svg to your computer.
+When it's done, import the SVG into Fusion 360.

-- --Select the Plane that you want the .svg to be attached to.
-In this case, we clicked on the view cube to look at the Top and selected the plane facing us
+- Select the Plane that you want the SVG file to be attached to.
+In this case, we clicked on the view cube to look at the Top and selected the plane facing us.

-The design for this tutorial is 55.6 mm x 45.8 mm.
-You can look at the rulers on the grid on the Fusion 360 screen to see how large your design is.
+The design for this tutorial is 55.6mm x 45.8mm.
+Look at the rulers on the Fusion 360 screen grid to see how large your design is.

 Edit the Sketch